SumitxThokar/66DaysofML/README.md

 ## Day 75 of #66DaysofML
 **Course**:**Fastai** <br>
 :large_blue_diamond: On my journey of learning Machine Learning, Today I got started with Fastai course oo Deep learning.
 The Fastai course is known for its practical approach to teaching deep learning, and I am eager to dive in and start building and training neural networks.
 Excited for the upcoming days.

+## Day 76 of #66DaysofML
+**Course**:**Practical Deep Learning for Coders 2022 with Fastai** <br>
+Today, I started learning and completed the first lesson of Practical Deep Learning for Coders 2022.
+The course provided an introduction to the fastai library and its philosophy, which emphasizes simplicity, flexibility, and usability.
+During the lesson, I learned the basics of Jupyter notebooks and Python programming, including data types, control flow, functions, and libraries.
+Additionally, I gained an overview of deep learning concepts, including artificial neural networks, backpropagation, and activation functions.
+I also had the opportunity to build a basic neural network using the fastai library, including data loading and preprocessing, model definition, training, and evaluation.
+Furthermore, we discussed some of the key challenges and limitations of deep learning, such as overfitting, data bias, and interpretability, and the need for careful evaluation and testing of models.